nooproject/noo/docs/index.md

 Noo is a project templating tool designed to make creating new projects as easy and simple as possible.
 It is based on the [noofile](./noofile) specification.

+!!! warning

+    All content on this site currently refers to Noo version 2 which is in active development.
+These docs are not considered complete while this notice is here, any content within them may change at any time.
+The docs should be up-to-date with the master branch of the Noo repository.

 ## Installation

 From PyPI: